Issif/sysdig-docker4windows/README.md

 > `--privileged` argument is used to permit docker add kernel module with entrypoint

+# Dockerfiles

+Where are they?
+They are in their own branch, one by kernel version.
+If yours is missing, please create an issue or pull request.
+I will try to keep each branch up to date with sysdig releases.

 # Special thanks

 * Michael Ducy (https://github.com/mfdii) for his help with module compilation and advices on slack